AstroTheSaint/dopebbq/README.md

 - Secure form handling
 - Protected API routes
 - Regular security audits
+- Data encryption at rest

 ## 📈 Performance

-- Image optimization
+- Image optimization via Cloudinary
-- Code splitting
+- Code splitting and lazy loading
-- Lazy loading
+- Server-side rendering
-- Performance monitoring
+- Performance monitoring via Vercel Analytics
+- Lighthouse score > 90

 ## 🤝 Contributing

+We love your input!
+We want to make contributing to Dope BBQ as easy and transparent as possible.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed instructions.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'feat: Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request